 The Council is required to identify in this pay policy statement whether any such referral has been made to the IRP, and if so, the nature of the referral, the IRP's decision and the Council's response.
-No referral has been made to the IRP during 2020/2021.
+No referral was made to the IRP during 2023/2024.